ScentedSkunk/iris/security.md

 ## Reporting a Vulnerability

-Security vulnerabilities should be reported to us privately to [sec@mschf.dev](mailto:sec@mschf.dev), please do not file public issues on GitHub relating to security vulnerabilities
+Security vulnerabilities should be reported to us privately to [awildamnesiac@protonmail.ch](awildamnesiac@protonmail.ch), please do not file public issues on GitHub relating to security vulnerabilities

 Your report will be acknowledged within 5 days, and you will receive a more detailed response outlining the next steps in handling your submission